 Students also complete required practicals to develop practical and investigation skills across the three sciences.

 Post 16 science involves studying the individual subjects of Biology, Chemistry and Physics.
 Students sit AS qualifications at the end of year 12 and continue this onto the A level qualifications in year 13.
 Biology comprises of the further study of the human body and ecology in further detail.
-Chemistry looks at organic synthesis of molecules and amino acids and physics looks at sub-atomic particles in further detail and studying of objects in space.
+Chemistry delves deeper in the way atoms interact with each other and how chemists can use this to synthesise new molecules, while physics looks at sub-atomic particles in further detail and studying of objects in space.